 Some of the best moments I’ve had as a teacher have been as simple as taking a student onto the floor for their first performance, rooting for a couple I choreographed their wedding's 1st dance for, to as moving as winning championships with my pre-teen and teen juniors and up competitive ladies and couples.
 Teaching couples to dance well together is another joy of mine mainly because of the transformation I see in them as they gain confidence in something that they will enjoy together for the rest of their lives.
+We take great joy in seeing very young dancers learn to become independent, socialize and develop, as do we when our older dancers exceed what they thought were their limitations.

 My own journey began after being inspired by the movie, "Dirty Dancing" with Patrick Swayze and Jennifer Grey and shortly thereafter, discovering a want ad for people interested in learning how to teach ballroom dance.
 What I have since found as unique to my circumstances was the studio regularly brought in many high level trainers from across the world.
 I worked with them often and gained the perspectives of exceptionally talented and knowledgeable luminaries far above what one typically finds in many schools.
 No matter how insanely good they were, their successes were only as valuable as their care and respect for those they worked with.